 Kids nowadays are dependent on the media.
 They rely on it for information without a second thought of if it’s true.
 When they see someone, for example, faking a disorder; while also gaining clout, then what’s to stop other kids from using that disorder as well?
 It’s the easier way to get attention, so why not?
 I believe this is the mentality of many children out there that are usually neglected and looking for excuses to gain attention.

 During an interview I had with an 8th-grade student at my school, Ayla Lugo, she stated, “People will use any excuse including disorders to take the easier route in life, no matter how it makes others who have these disorders feel.”
 Isn’t that true?
-For example, If you were late to an event, and an old lady needed help to cross the street, would you even help her?
+For example, if you were late to an event, and an old lady needed help to cross the street, would you even help her?
 Or would you use the excuse that you are late to ignore them?
 Most people would choose the excuse, whether for good or bad reasons.
 This can be the mindset of a lot of people who are willing to use bad excuses for an even worse reason.

 Even in certain situations, kids feel entitled to start acting like a disorder just because people around them are; as an excuse to fit in.
-Tyler Malmstrom, a teacher here at my school, agrees.
-“I feel like in certain instances they may even start acting like that disorder.”
+Mr. Tyler Malmstrom, a teacher here at my school, agrees, “I feel like in certain instances they may even start acting like that disorder.”
 He stated, “In some ways they’re influenced to feel like they have it.”
 That influence can come from not only people, but from the media.
 Whether or not which one it is, most likely the media will be giving false information, which inspires kids to self-diagnose.
 Research shows that nearly one million children are misdiagnosed with ADHD specifically.

 To the kids who are influencing the behavior of faking disorders, where do you think they got that idea, and false information?
 Most likely from influencers on the media.